Rakeshkm04/Todo_list/README.md

 and using this technologies i deisgn this todo list and it's taken a static data only and it's a simple todo list not a advanced technology used in this html and css and javascript webpage so it's a beginner level of project and through this we learn lot's of thing of making logic and designing.

+This is the normal todo list using html, css and javascript and in this these technologits are used ot and using this technologies i design this code list and it's taken a stactic data only and its a simple to lost a not a advance technology used in this html and css and javascript webpage so it's a begineer level of the project and throught this  we learn lo;s of things of making logic and designing.